The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 Residential rehab is also far more intensive than outpatient treatment, particularly when it comes to therapy.

-During residential rehab, you will benefit from many one-to-one and group therapy sessions each day.
+During inpatient care, you will benefit from many one-to-one and group therapy sessions each day.

 During rehab, therapists will help you to determine the root causes of your addiction to drugs and alcohol.
 You will learn to cope with negative emotions in healthier ways.